alexandervdm/eth4obsd/README.md

 ## Troubleshooting

 If you are running into build failures, please ensure that the limits defined in /etc/login.conf for your user are adequate.
-Rust compiling in particular tends to require a lot of memory and will crash and burn if haven't adjusted the default limits.
+Rust compiling in particular tends to require a lot of memory and will crash and burn if the default limits weren't adjusted.

 ## Disclaimer: